 When Larry Page and Sergey Brin were graduate students at Stanford University back in the 90’s, they were working on a search engine and called it Backrub, because their search engine searched through backlinks.

 They realized that name wasn’t a good one for a company and their friend Sean suggested the word googolplex.
-Googol was a term that was a nine-year-old Milton Sirotta, nephew of American mathematician Edward Kasner came up with, after he asked him to come up with a name for a very large number, then to the power of one hundred.
+Googol was a term that nine-year-old Milton Sirotta, nephew of American mathematician Edward Kasner came up with, after he asked him to come up with a name for a very large number, then to the power of one hundred.

 When the “backrub” founders didn’t like Sean’s googolplex suggestion as the name for the new company, Larry Page said he’d like a smaller term and shorten the name to googol, which today reflects the company’s mission to “organize the immense, seemingly infinite amount of information available on the web.”